jonathansillito/open-source-project-course/modules/introduction/README.md

 * A description of how you think you might contribute to the project
 * What OSS license the project uses

-If you will be using a mentor, please also provide the following information:
+### Mentor Selection Reflection
+Submit a one-page reflection on mentoring.
+Your write-up should include:

-* Who will be your mentor?
+* Who will be your mentor (name, email address, etc.)?
 * What are you hopes/ambitions for that mentoring relationship?
 * How will you approach mentoring (so as to accomplish what you hope)?